Edekhe/Soundness-Testnet-Guidee/README.md

 I'll make a video from beginning to the end on how to use this guide, check out my X(twitter), my dm is open for questions if you are confused

 # Follow https://x.com/soundnesslabs and https://x.com/danieledekhe for updates

+#Don't forget to fork and give a star ⭐